-The table on Page 78 of the Circular shows the annual burn rate of the Stock Option Plan for the past three years.
+The table on Page 81 of the Circular shows the number of options to acquire Class A shares currently outstanding as well as the amount available for future grants.
+The table on Page 81 of the Circular shows the annual burn rate of the Stock Option Plan for the past three years.